nadeemlab/SPT/for_maintainers.md

 to generate the Makefile.
 (Sometimes superfluous files are created this way; you can ignore them.)

-Then you build with
+Then you build locally with

 ```bash
 make html
 ```

-The documentation can then be viewed by pointing your browser to `_build/html/index.html` .
+The documentation can then be previewed by pointing your browser to `_build/html/index.html` .

+The real documentation is built server-side on Read the Docs' servers, triggered by new commits to certain branches.
+To set this up, you need to log in to your account on Read the Docs and point it to your repository and desired branch.

 Semi-automated release